Celebrating Women In Tech For Women’s History Month

 By: Cynthia Kay Schmidt

 Hi there.
-Normally I try to keep Earth Song Jewelry focused on the jewelry, the creation process, and on finding the right jewelry for you.
+Normally, I try to keep Earth Song Jewelry focused on the jewelry, the creation process, and on finding the right jewelry for you.
 Forgive me if I’m making an exception at the moment.

 International Women’s Day, which is March 8th, during Women’s History Month, is incredibly important to me.